wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/exposing-several-services-as-a-single-service.md

       </tr>
     </table>

 3. Go to the first case box of the Switch mediator.
-Add a Property mediator just after the Log mediator to store the value for `          uri.var.hospital         ` variable that will be used when sending requests to **ChannelingFeeEP** service.
+Add a Property mediator just after the Log mediator to store the value for the `          uri.var.hospital         ` variable that will be used when sending requests to **ChannelingFeeEP** service.

     ![](../../assets/img/tutorials/119132228/119132237.png)